openharmony/docs/en/application-dev/reference/apis/js-apis-formprovider.md

 setFormNextRefreshTime(formId: string, minute: number): Promise&lt;void&gt;;

-Sets the next refresh time for a form.
+Sets the next refresh time for a widget.
 This API uses a promise to return the result.

 **System capability**